-There are four main ways that a driver can improve their electric car range:
+There are four optimisation points to improve your electric car range:

-The most important factor affecting the average distance an electric car can go is known as eco-driving.
+The most important factor affecting the average travel distance an electric car is known as eco-driving.

-Eco-driving is the style of driving that is the number one way to optimise energy consumption, both in the way the driver accelerates and decelerates.
+Eco-driving is a style of driving and is the number one way to optimise energy consumption, both in the way the driver accelerates and decelerates.
 Someone who regularly speeds up quickly and brakes sharply will have less range than a driver with a smoother driving style.

 Speed is also a factor.
 Range varies depending on whether you’re driving inner-city, in the suburbs or on the highway.
 The faster you drive, the quicker you use up range.

-If there’s one thing to remember, it’s that the electric car’s range is considerably linked to its maintenance in general.
-This not only includes regular maintenance checks with a mechanic, but it also involves seasonal care and keeping an eye on the pressure of your electric car tyres.
+If there’s one thing to remember, it’s that the electric car’s range also involves seasonal care, keeping an eye on the pressure of your tyres and on the wheel alignment.

-For example, winter can directly affect your electric car range: when it gets cold, the global efficiency of the battery and motor tends to decrease.
+For example, winter can directly affect your electric car range: when it gets cold, depending on your battery chemistry the battery range tends to decrease.
 Below zero degrees, the range can be affected.

 The pressure of your electric car tyres is also a significant factor that affects the average distance an electric car can go.
 Driving with under-inflated tyres will result in unnecessary electricity consumption, as the tyres require more energy to roll.
 In addition, that incorrectly inflated tyres can lead to premature wear and tear.